nikhil21268/Custom_System_Call/README.md

 # Custom System Call | Operating Systems Assignment
 Developed a Custom System Call as a Mainline Kernel Function to compute determinants of 2x2 matrices in C programming language.

+## Problem Statement - Kernel 2D Memcpy()

+### Overview
+The Kernel 2D Memcpy() exercise is designed to evaluate your understanding of system calls, particularly focusing on kernel memory copy operations.
+The task involves implementing a custom system call, `kernel 2d memcpy()`, responsible for copying one 2-D floating-point matrix to another within the kernel space.
+This exercise assesses your ability to utilize kernel functions such as `copy_from_user()` and `copy_to_user()` to transfer data between user space and kernel space.

+### Task Description
+You are required to implement the `kernel 2d memcpy()` system call, which mimics the functionality of the standard `memcpy()` operation but relies on the kernel for the copy operations instead of user space.
+The primary goal is to understand and demonstrate how system calls function within the kernel environment.

+### Submission Requirements/Rubric

+1. **Kernel Modification Diff:**
+   - Provide a diff file showcasing the changes made to the stock kernel to incorporate your custom system call (`kernel 2d memcpy()`).
+   - Successful compilation of the patched kernel is crucial, and no partial points will be awarded.

+   **Points:** 50

+2. **Sample Test Program:**
+   - Develop a sample program to test the `kernel 2d memcpy()` system call.
+   - Hard-wire the source 2-D matrix in the program; there is no need to take input from the user at runtime or via a file.
+   - Ensure the program correctly calls the system call with appropriate parameters, successfully copying the matrix.

+   **Points:**
+   - Program correctly calls the system call: 10
+   - Program compiles successfully, but copying is unsuccessful: 5

+3. **README/Write-up:**
+   - Provide a README or write-up explaining the logic used in the program to achieve the required functionality.
+   - Limit the description to no more than one page.

+   **Points:** 5

 ## Deployment